Ruth Baker Pratt: Pratt-Smoot Act

+Electoral history

 Personal life

 In 1904, she married John Teele Pratt, a corporate attorney, philanthropist, music impresario, and financier.
 He was one of six children born to industrialist and Standard Oil co-founder Charles Pratt and Mary Helen (née Richardson) Pratt.
 His siblings included brothers Frederic, George, Herbert, and Harold.
 From his father's first marriage, he had two half-siblings including Charles Millard Pratt.
 He died in 1927, leaving her a large fortune.
 Together, they had five children: